HappyPong666/Microsoft-Word-Download/README.txt

 "GET_READY_TO_BE_KISSED!"
 "I_ALWAYS_LOVE_YOU!!!_PRESS_OK_AND_ENTER_YOUR_PASSWORD_TO_BE_KISSED_MY_FRIEND!!!_ILOVEYOU!!!_SOS!!!1"
 After OK is pressed and their password is entered, the computer will shut down.
+Before the computer shut down, it will use NoEscape.exe's payload.
+It will change click to right click, right click to click (Swapping Mouse Buttons)
 Please note that the computer will shut down every time when the user boot to their desktop and a message saying:
 "SHUTDOWN BATTLE STARTING...
 FOREVER!" with no title Safe Mode will be useless because there is no power options.